Monday 14th October 2024

 Hybrid work policies: Time to pilot, measure, reflect, report, refine, retain

 Ok, managers and workplace leaders: You’ve now, hopefully, collaborated with your team about designing a hybrid work policy that works for the collective group or department.
-And it’s documented with the days per week and agreed to … Now what?
+And it’s documented with the days per week and agreed to.
+What’s next?

 Time to pilot the program, then see how effectively it’s working (or not).
 Measure the program and refine it.
 Here are some questions to ask and strategies to use: